cfg2html/cfg2html/README.md

 ## Contributing on GitHub

-To contribute to a project that is hosted on GitHub you can fork the project on github.com, then clone your fork locally, make a change, push back to GitHub and then send us a pull request, which will email the maintainer.
+To contribute to a project that is hosted on GitHub, you can fork the project on github.com, then clone your fork locally, make a change, push back to GitHub and then send us a merge request, which will email the maintainer.

 Fork project on github: